-For many individuals, the first step toward recovery is acknowledging their personal struggle with substance dependence.
-The next step is finding a treatment program that can help restore their overall health, well-being, and happiness.
+For many individuals, the first step toward recovery is acknowledging their struggle with substance use.
+After they’ve acknowledged they’re in need of help, the next step is finding a treatment program that can help restore their overall health, well-being, and happiness.

 Remember: there is no such thing as a ‘one-size-fits-all’ approach to addiction recovery.
 Whichever treatment path you choose, be sure that it has everything you need to help you achieve a successful recovery.

 Entering recovery from substance use isn’t easy.
 It will take a significant amount of willingness and continuous support to achieve and maintain long-term sobriety.
 However, recovery isn’t meant to be a singular journey.
 Building strong relationships with others in recovery who can relate will be essential during the treatment process.
 It is also important to remember all the loved ones who will be there along the way.

 Recovery is a cyclical process, meaning what one puts in, one receives back.
 Here are some important elements of treatment to understand the path ahead.

 Treatment programs are different for each individual and can be customized based on unique needs and situations.
 The most effective treatment programs ensure that individuals in recovery are actively engaged every step of the way.

 Inpatient treatment programs, also called residential treatment, offer structured programs designed to address all facets of an individual’s addiction.
 During inpatient treatment, patients reside in a substance-free facility and receive around-the-clock medical care and therapeutic support.
 Inpatient treatment programs are an excellent option for individuals struggling with long-term substance use disorders and those struggling with a co-occurring mental or behavioral illness.